Tixit/Gem.js/README.md

 #### `$<label>`

-`Block`s can be given a `label` property, which can be used to identify `Block`s of the same type that have different purposes within their parent.
+`Block' objects can be given a `label` property, which can be used to identify `Block' objects of the same type that have different purposes within their parent.
 This is essentially analogous to giving divs class names, and then styling using that class, except that it works in blocks.js's hierarchical way of course.
 Note, tho, that a `Block` can have only one label.
 For example: